ccmucdenver/ccm-docs/docs/examples.md

 ```
 > screen -S gpu
 ```
-Look which host you are on:
+Look which host you are on.
+You should be on the head node.
 ```
 > hostname
 math-alderaan